francisleevyy/completionist-app/README.md

 Completionist is a video game tracking app that utilizes the Steam API in order to track your games and your achievements in your Steam account.
 The app also has a built-in guide section that shows you various websites that have guides made by other gamers that you can search for and pick one you’d like.
 There’s also a built-in note-taking function that allows you to create notes for anything should you wish to do so, and they are saved locally on your phone, so you can access them at any time.

-## AI Usage Acknowledgement
-The parts of the program that was AI-assisted were the following:
-Middleware (e.g. Connecting Steam API to the program, and fetching the proper data) Guides Page (e.g. Redirecting the links to an in-app browser) Debugging

 ## 🛠️ Prerequisites
 Before running this project, ensure you have the following: